Modern banking emerged around 300 years ago – and until just the last 20 years or so, banking had hardly changed.

-- A card reader that works with your debit card.
-(Note: Some banks, not all)
+A card reader that works with your debit card – not all banks offer this

-After visiting the special link and filling in a few more details, you will usually be asked to provide some memorable information for security purposes (your favourite teacher, your first pet), and perhaps a memorable word.
+After visiting the link and filling in some details, you will usually be asked to provide memorable information for security purposes e.g. your favourite teacher or your first pet, and perhaps a memorable word.

 Don’t use a common password as criminals will be able to guess it very easily.
 If you want to create a very strong password or memorable word, use a string of words that are easy for you to remember, or a phrase from your favourite song – ideally with upper and lower case letters, numbers and special characters, e.g. L1keabat0utofh3ll!.